 During the Edo Period (1603-1867), the scale and dispensation of land to samurai families who lived in this district, and others in the city, was a fairly accurate indicator of rank.
 One of the larger Nagamachi estates was assigned to Nomura Denbei Nobusada, a senior official in the service of the first feudal lord of the Kaga domain.
 The reforms that accompanied the Meiji Restoration in 1868 decimated the lifestyles of the socially privileged.
-The samurai, whose social class was nulified, not only had their stipends terminated, but their estates were also appropriated by the state.
+The samurai, whose social class was nullified, not only had their stipends terminated, but their estates were also appropriated by the state.
 Consequently, the Nomura family, whose considerable land holdings dated back 12 generations, lost their home and were reduced to turning a section of the remaining part of their property over to the cultivation of fruit and vegetables.
 Though they were discouraged from public displays of ostentation, merchant families and those of former samurai were not prohibited from commissioning the construction of exquisite gardens.

-We visit the restored residence of Nomura, displaying the lifestyle and artefacts of the era, and explore its garden which features trees that are over 400 years old.
+After time to explore the Oumi-cho Ichiba Market, we visit the restored residence of Nomura, displaying the lifestyle and artifacts of the era, and explore its garden which features trees that are over 400 years old.
 Broad, irregularly shaped stepping stones provide access to the inner garden whose attractive entrance is flanked by a Chinese maple tree with leaves that turn a brilliant red in autumn.
-We also visit the Ishikawa-ken History Museum that is dedicated to the history of this prefecture.
+We also visit the Ishikawaken History Museum that is dedicated to the history of this prefecture.